The-Politico/django-foreignform/README.md

   }
   ```

-... which, once it's filled in by a user, may then look like this:
+... which, once it's filled in by a user on a `Story` model, may then serialize to data like this:

   ```json
   {